Re-Animate THIS!

 The podcast show where me, my co-host, or our possible guest talk about movies, and discuss how to adapt one live-action movie into an animation.

-If you have any inquiry, becoming a sponsor, or interested in being on the show, please email: jay@box.jaywhangmakes.com
+For business inquiry, sponsorship, or interested in being on the show, please email: jay@box.jaywhangmakes.com

 You can follow us here: https://bsky.app/profile/reanimatethispod.bsky.social